-The MONARCH assimilation system (MONARCH-DA) is based on a Local Ensemble Transform Kalman Filter (LETKF) scheme (Hunt et al., 2007; Miyoshi and Yamane, 2007; Schutgens et al., 2010; Di Tomaso et al., 2017; Escribano et al., 2022) coupled to the model through I/O routines.
-MONARCH ensemble is created by perturbing anthropogenic, biomass burning, soil and ocean emissions that are pre-processed by HERMESv3 or that are modelled by MONARCH via a physically-based scheme for dust aerosol.
-The former are obtained by applying bidimentional multiplicative noise (constant in the vertical, in time and across species) extracted from a lognormal distribution (mean 1, standard deviation 0.5), and with a longitude and latitude correlation scale set to 10 grid points.
-Perturbations of dust emission parameters are analogous to those in Di Tomaso et al. (2022) but for the six ensemble members used for the operational analysis production.
-For analysis production in CAMS, MONARCH ensemble is run at a horizontal resolution of 0.2° latitude $\times 0.2°$ longitude in a rotated grid and initialised by the ensemble forecast of the previous day.
+The MONARCH assimilation system (MONARCH-DA) is based on a Local Ensemble Transform Kalman Filter (LETKF) scheme (Di Tomaso et al., 2022; Di Tomaso et al., 2017; Escribano et al., 2022; Hunt et al., 2007; Miyoshi and Yamane, 2007; Schutgens et al., 2010) coupled to the model through I/O routines.
+MONARCH ensemble is created by perturbing anthropogenic, biomass burning, soil and ocean emissions that are pre-processed by HERMES v3 or that are modelled by MONARCH via a physically-based scheme for dust aerosol.
+For analysis production in CAMS, MONARCH ensemble is run at a horizontal resolution of 0.2° latitude $\times$ 0.2° longitude in a rotated grid and initialised by the ensemble forecast of the previous day.

-Hourly surface observations from in-situ measurements are currently assimilated operationally for O3, NO2, SO2, CO, PM10, PM2.5.
-The species are assimilated independently without cross-species covariance.
-We have assumed a linear model for the characterization of observation uncertainty for each species, and a diagonal observation error covariance matrix, i.e. uncorrelated error between the different measurements.
+Hourly surface observations from in-situ measurements are currently assimilated operationally for O3, NO2, SO2, CO, PM10 and PM2.5.
 For near-real time operational analysis production, previous-day observations are combined with a MONARCH 24-hour ensemble forecast initialised at 12 UTC of the previous day.